Quicr/bare-rust/README.md

 Prerequisite: [probe-rs]

 ```
-# To run in a terminal window
+# To run the Tauri app
-> cd ui-laptop
+> cd ui-tauri
-> cargo run
+> cargo tauri dev

 # To run on an actual UI chip, via ST-LINK
 > cd ui-stm32